Models for integrating data science teams within organizations

 The democratic model

 In this model, it is believed that easy and straightforward access to data by product managers, designers, engineering managers, and engineers would lessen or remove the need for a data science role.
 Many identify the main need for hiring data scientists to be the lack of proper infrastructure for fast and easy dashboard creation.

-- Difficulty in mastering everything and maintaining data best practices.
+a.
+Difficulty in mastering everything and maintaining data best practices.
 Usually, people are mostly specialized and interested in a particular set of topics and tasks.
 Being skilled at a company’s engineering stack is already a big feat.
 It is fine to offload design work and product work and data work.
 Data scientists enforce good data practices within the organization.

-- Dashboards are not data science.
+b.
+Dashboards are not data science.